filrak/vsf/README.md

 ## High level goals

-Vue Storefront Next should be buuilt the way that will ensure dealing with following challenges
+Vue Storefront Next should be buuilt the way that will ensure dealing with following challenges (wchich are learnings from 1.x)
 - Simple one-command installation
 - Seamless updates (!)
 - Easy maintanance of core and VS projects